 The W.H.
 Collins Hall has been repurposed and now offers an enhanced performance space to accommodate concerts and other performing arts.
 The enhanced performance space includes new LED lighting system, new sound system, acoustic curtains surrounding the entire hall and new seating.

-We are working on plans to repair or rebuild the civic centre.
+We are working on plans to rebuild the Civic Centre.
 Check back here for updates as our plans continue to take shape.

 Civic Centre Services / Tenants:

-Tenants and servces from the Civic Centre are now relocated as follows:
+Tenants and services from the Civic Centre are now relocated as follows:

 Theatre